kianga722/image-upload/README.md

 ## Summary

-- Built using React, TypeScript, MSW, and Emotion
+- Built using React, TypeScript, MSW and Emotion
 - Implementations using Context and Redux